zaphosting/docs/docs/fivem-change-servericon.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nv0Ss5fo_ps" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Introduction

 Are you looking to customise your server and set your own custom icon for your server?
 This can be done easily!
 In this guide you will learn how to prepare an image and set it as your new custom server icon.

 ## Preparation

 In order to set a custom server icon for your FiveM server, you must first perpare an image file that is in the size of 96x96 pixels and that is in the PNG image format (`.png` file extension).
 We recommend using an image manipulation program such as GIMP, or simply use an online website tool to resize and convert your existing image.
 Once you have prepared the image which follows those parameters, you are ready to upload it and set it in your server configuration.

 ## Installation